Maven Plugins - Extending the Maven Java Build Tool

-Maven Plugins is a collection of tools providing additional behavior to the traditional set of Maven capabilities.
+Maven Plugins is a collection of tools providing additional behavior to the traditional set of the open source Maven Java build tool capabilities.
 It allows a Maven developer to conveniently perform various tasks, such as:

 - Copy, pack, unpack, download, or upload files, archives and Maven dependencies.